Miki Ando: Personal life

-Ando was born on December 18, 1987 in Nagoya, Aichi Prefecture.
+Ando was born on December 18, 1987, in Nagoya, Aichi Prefecture.
 Her father died in a traffic accident when she was eight years old.
 In 2006, Ando joined Toyota and also entered Chukyo University as an adult learner, from which she graduated in March 2011.
 She learned English during her time training in the U.S. In January 2013, she left Toyota Motor.

 Ando gave birth to a daughter, Himawari ("sunflower" in Japanese), in April 2013.

 Career

 Early career

 Ando began skating in 1996 at the age of eight.
 Her first coach was Rina Horie.
 Yuko Monna, whose students at that time included Mao Asada and Mai Asada, soon began teaching Ando.
 Beginning in the 2000–01 season, she was coached by Nobuo Satō, and her program already featured a 3Lz-3Lo.

 Making her junior international debut, Ando won both of her 2001–02 ISU Junior Grand Prix (JGP) assignments and qualified for the JGP Final, where she also won gold.
 Nationally, she became the Japanese junior champion and senior bronze medalist.
 She concluded her season with bronze at the 2002 World Junior Championships.

 Ando won both of her 2002–03 JGP assignments.
-At the JGP Final, she became the first female skater to land a quad jump of any kind in a competition, performing a 4S on her way to the bronze medal.
+At the JGP Final, she became the first female skater to land a quad jump of any kind in a competition, performing a quadruple Salchow jump on her way to the bronze medal.
 She remained the only woman ever to perform this feat until January 2018, when junior skater Alexandra Trusova ratified the same jump in competition.
 That season she defended her national Junior crown and took silver at the World Junior Championships.

 Ando was prominent in 2003–04, winning all her junior competitions including the Junior Grand Prix Final, her third consecutive national junior title, and the Junior Worlds.
 She also won the Japan Championships (senior) and placed 4th at her first senior World Championships.